akka/akka/docs/src/main/paradox/scala/http/client-side/pool-overflow.md

 up when the rate of new requests is greater than the rate at which the pool can process requests.

 In such a situation `max-open-requests` per host connection pool will be queued to buffer short-term peaks of requests.
-Further requests will fail immediately with a `BufferOverflowException` with a message like this:
+Further requests will fail immediately with a @unidoc[BufferOverflowException] with a message like this:

 ```
 Exceeded configured max-open-requests value of ...